tomesink/obsidian/+/Figma.md

 ### Group

-Multiple objects grouped together gives a single object I can interact with on the canvas.
+Multiple objects grouped together gives a single object I can interact with on the canvas in terms of size, color etc.
+Group is a collection of layers and not distinct

 ### Frame